itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Installing Build Tools

 Press the windows key and type `visual studio tools`, which should find a folder called "Visual Studio Tools".
+Or type `cmd`

 In that folder there will be a shortcut called "VS2015 x64 Native Tools Command Prompt".
 Right click on this shortcut and select "Run as administrator".